BE A HERO

 HEROES ASSEMBLE!

-NORSE and FIRES, remain poorly understood, with no clear cause, no effective treatments, and currently - no known cure.
-Whilst growing evidence suggests immune dysregulation and neuroinflammation play a major role research is only just beginning to uncover understanding.
+We must keep our fundraising going!
+NORSE and FIRES remain poorly understood, with no clear cause, no consistently effective treatments, and currently no known cure.
+While growing evidence suggests that immune dysregulation and neuroinflammation play a major role, research is still in its early stages.
+Much more work is needed to deepen understanding, develop better treatments, and improve outcomes for families facing this today.

 HELP us FIGHT